U.S. will not release hunger-striking Guantanamo detainee

 The Yemeni detainee has been force-fed by nasal tube since he stopped eating solid food in 2007.
 His weight loss over the last 18 months raised fears among his lawyers that he could die of starvation.
 Pentagon officials said he was receiving proper care.

 Ba Odah's case created divisions within the administration.
-Officials from the Defense Department, which administers the center, called for government lawyers to oppose a habeas corpus petition Ba Odah's lawyers filed in June requesting his release on health grounds.
+Officials from the Defence Department, which administers the centre, called for government lawyers to oppose a habeas corpus petition Ba Odah's lawyers filed in June requesting his release on health grounds.

 Pentagon officials said transferring Ba Odah could create an incentive for future hunger strikes.
 State Department officials supported his release.